teamdigitale/dpt-services-infra-kubernetes/README.md

 helm delete my-app
 ```

+## Redirect containers

+Some NGINX containers are deployed to perform some custom redirects.
+These are a group of helm-charts prefixed with the keyword *redirects-*.

+It's strongly suggested to group them properly, for example in a dedicated namespace (i.e. *redirects*).

 ## How to contribute

 Contributions are welcome.
 Feel free to [open issues](./issues) and submit a [pull request](./pulls) at any time.